ON-TREND, DRILL-READY NEVADAN GOLD ASSET WITH AN UPDATED AND INCREASED 2021 RESOURCE ESTIMATE

 Sandman is located in Townships 36 and 37 North, Ranges 35 and 36 East, Mount Diablo Meridian, Humboldt County, Nevada, USA.
 The property is situated south of the Slumbering Hills and west of the Tenmile Hills, circa 24 km northwest of the town of Winnemucca, Nevada.
 The property lies 23 km south of the successful Sleeper gold mine1 which historically produced 1.7M oz Au with M&I Resources in excess of ~3M oz Au2 (Figure 1).
 Sandman is accessed by driving west from the town of Winnemucca on Jungo Road for 15 km, and then an additional eight km to the north on dirt roads that lie largely within the property boundaries.

-Significant gold mineralization at Sandman has been identified at the Southeast Pediment, Silica Ridge, North Hill, and Abel Knoll deposits (Figure 3) for which NI 43-101 mineral resources have been estimated (see section on Mineral Resource Estimate).
+Significant gold mineralization at Sandman has been identified at Southeast Pediment, Silica Ridge, North Hill, and Abel Knoll deposits (Figures 2 and 3), for which an updated 2021 NI43-101 mineral resources estimate has been completed (see section on Mineral Resource Estimate).

 No significant historic mining activities have taken place within the Sandman project limits.
 Modern exploration of the Sandman project began in 1987 when Kennecott Exploration Company (“Kennecott”) discovered gold in outcrop at North Hill.
 Kennecott and Santa Fe Pacific Gold Corporation (“Santa Fe”) formed a joint venture and conducted geologic mapping, surface sampling, geophysical surveying, trenching, drilling, and metallurgical testing through 1994.
 The joint venture drilled 275 reverse-circulation (“RC”) holes and three diamond-drill core (“core”) holes in this period, as well as 4,000 shallow auger holes to sample bedrock beneath the extensive sand cover.
 A block of claims staked by U.S. Borax was acquired by the joint venture in 1989.
 U.S. Borax had drilled 37 RC holes within these claims.
 The work of these companies led to the discoveries and partial definitions of the Southeast Pediment, Silica Ridge, and North Hill gold deposits, as well as the identification of the Adularia Hill, Basalt Hills, Basalt Fields, and Abel Flat exploration target areas (Figure 3).

 Kennecott and Santa Fe terminated their joint venture and conveyed their individual holdings at Sandman to Western States Mining (“WSMC”) in 1997.
 WSMC and NewWest Gold Corporation subsequently conducted extensive exploration of the property, including rock chip and soil sampling, geophysical surveying, trenching, drilling, and metallurgical testing.
-WSMC also excavated a test pit at Southeast Pediment measuring 200-ft long by 50-ft wide by 15-ft deep.
+WSMC also excavated a test pit at Southeast Pediment measuring roughly 60m long by 15m wide by 5m deep.
 A 1,067-ton bulk sample of relatively high-grade mineralization was mined and shipped to the Twin Creeks mine of Newmont for milling and leaching.

 In 2005 NewWest acquired the property from WSMC and employed Mine Development Associates to prepare a 43-101 report.
 In 2007 Fronteer acquired the Sandman property from NewWest Gold and then in 2008, formed a joint venture with Newmont.
 In 2011, Newmont acquired Fronteer and initiated Stage 2 studies and reporting, including drilling 364 holes within the Sandman AOI.
 In addition, Newmont began Stage 3 initial permitting, including waste characterization, aquifer testing, water rights acquisition, and metallurgical studies.
 The project was put largely on hold by Newmont between 2012 and 2016 due primarily to low gold prices.

 Post the 2007 resource estimate, significant additional permitting, exploration and infill drilling has been conducted that has not been incorporated in an updated 43-101 Resource Estimate.
-Gold Bull intends to commission this update immediately post acquisition.
+Gold Bull has commissioned and commenced an updated NI43-101 resource estimate, which is expected to be announced in early 2021.

 GEOLOGY & MINERALIZATION